MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **Setup360Result**  The result of Setup360.
 This is an HRESULT error code that is used to diagnose errors.
 - **Setup360Scenario**  The Setup360 flow type.
 Example: Boot, Media, Update, MCT.
 - **SetupVersionBuildNumber**  The build number of Setup360 (build number of target OS).
 - **State**  The exit state of a Setup360 run.
-Example: succeeded, failed, blocked, cancelled.
+Example: succeeded, failed, blocked, canceled.
 - **TestId**  ID that uniquely identifies a group of events.
 - **WuId**  This is the Windows Update Client ID.
 With Windows Update, this is the same as the clientId.